-Software Release / Document Version Changes 21.2.0 Added: Chapter documenting Web Fuzzer.
-See "Web Fuzzer" on page 210.
+Software Release / Document Version Changes Site Explorer content related to viewing ScanCentral DAST scans.
+See "Site Explorer" on page 108.
+Session-based Web Macro Recorder content to include support for HAR files.
+See "Toolbar" on page 226.
+Web Macro Recorder with Macro Engine 7.0 procedures for using two-factor authentication in login macros.
+See "Using Two-factor Authentication" on page 257.
+Web Proxy content to include support for HAR files.
+See "Web Proxy" on page 325 and "Creating a Web Macro" on page 341.
+21.2.0 Added: Chapter documenting Web Fuzzer.
+See "Web Fuzzer" on page 209.
 Procedures for using two-factor authentication in login macros.
-See "Using Two-factor Authentication" on page 257 and "Creating Parameters for Two-factor Authentication" on page 274.
+See "Using Two-factor Authentication" on page 257 and "Creating Parameters for Two-factor Authentication" on page 278.
 Updated: Viewing ScanCentral DAST scans in Site Explorer.
-See "Site Explorer" on page 109.
+See "Site Explorer" on page 108.
 Content for Web Macro Recorder with Macro Engine 6.1: Functions tab and Flow Control tab with steps with Wait for 2FA and Two-factor authentication steps.
 See "Using the Steps Box" on page 245.
 Content related to settings with details for configuring a server and a mobile application for two-factor authentication.
-See "Configuring Settings" on page 306 and "Configuring Settings" on page 306.
+See "Configuring Settings" on page 310 and "Configuring Settings" on page 310.
 Logout conditions content with workaround for logout conditions from earlier Web Macro Recorder versions.
-See "Working with Logout Conditions" on page 263.
-21.1.0 Added: Chapter documenting Site Explorer.
-See "Site Explorer" on page 109.
-Procedures for using the search feature in Web Macro Recorder with Macro Engine 6.0.
-See "Understanding the User Interface" on page 240 and "Searching the Macro" on page 251.
-Updated: Content for Policy Manager:
+See "Working with Logout Conditions" on page 268.